McCain’s Recovery May Take Longer Than Expected, Dimming Health Bill’s Prospects

-The latest twist in the poorly scripted movie that is the current U.S. political system: the future of a bill that could take health insurance from millions of Americans may be decided by how quickly one senator recovers from an unexpected health problem.
+The latest twist in the poorly scripted movie that is the current U.S. political system: The future of a bill that could take health insurance from millions of Americans may be decided by how quickly one senator recovers from an unexpected health problem.

-Late on Saturday night, Senate Majority Leader Mitch McConnell announced that he would delay the vote on the Better Care Reconciliation Act once again because Senator John McCain required “minimally invasive craniotomy with an eyebrow incision,” which involves opening the skull, to remove a blood clot above his left eye.
+Late on Saturday night, Senate Majority Leader Mitch McConnell announced that he would delay the vote on the Better Care Reconciliation Act once again because Senator John McCain required “minimally invasive craniotomy with an eyebrow incision,” which involves opening the skull to remove a blood clot above his left eye.
 McCain is at home recovering in Arizona, and a statement released by his office suggested that he may only be out for a week.

 On Sunday the New York Times kicked off a new wave of speculation about the bill’s fate when it noted that his condition “may be more serious than initial descriptions have implied, and it may delay his return to Washington by at least a week or two.”
 The paper did not speak to any of McCain’s doctors, but other medical experts said the recovery time for such procedures can be several weeks.
 They also discussed how McCain’s history of melanoma might complicate matters: